Faith is about believing God

 The humble online theological abode of Jake Griesel.
 Fruits harvested chiefly from Reformed theological sources of the early modern era.

-LOVING God's Word, LISTENING to God's voice, LEADING others to Christ
+LOVING God's Word, LISTENING to God's voice, LEADING others to God's Son, Jesus Christ

 musing about music and its Creator